Main fundraiser photo

 Evidence of stage 3.5 microclots in Emily found in June 2023:

 Thank you so much for your time and support!
-It took Emily months to help create this fundraiser due to severe neuroinflammation, she has had a very rough recent few years with these conditions increasing strain on oxygen and blood flow, her autonomic and muscle and nervous systems, her entire body at this point.
+It took Emily months to help create this fundraiser due to severe neuroinflammation, she has had a very rough several years with these conditions increasing strain on oxygen and blood flow, her autonomic and muscle and nervous systems, and her entire body.

-The best way to support Emily if you can’t donate is to wear a high-quality mask like an N95 mask, get vaccinated if you can, use viral air ventilation and purification in your homes and schools and businesses, avoid crowded public gatherings as much as possible, open windows when gathering in private, continue testing for Covid and other viruses, and stay home when sick.
+The best way to support Emily if you can’t donate is to wear a high-quality mask like an N95 mask, get vaccinated if you can, use viral air ventilation and purification in your homes and schools and businesses, avoid crowded public gatherings as much as possible weeks before being around Emily, open windows when gathering in private, continue testing for Covid and other viruses, and stay home when sick.

 Not only does this protect people like Emily from dying or becoming more disabled and having to potentially repeat these expensive surgeries and treatments as a result, but it protects you from having to do the same.
-1 in 10 of Emily’s surgeon’s patients doesn’t have a connective tissue disorder at all, they just have immune damage from viruses eating away the connective tissue in their spine and organs requiring surgeries.
+1 in 10 of Emily’s surgeons’ patients doesn’t have a connective tissue disorder like EDS like Emily does at all — they just have immune damage from viruses eating away the connective tissue in their spine and organs requiring surgeries.
 This could happen to anyone, so we all should be cautious and take care of each other!
-Like the movie Jerry Maguire says: “Help me help you.”

 More info on diagnoses:

-Emily has tethered cord syndrome that has been neglected by medical providers since birth, which progressively worsened over decades to cause scoliosis (diagnosed since age 12 but untreated), a lumbar herniation (suspected since age 26, diagnosed age 29 but left surgically unfixed), and multiple herniated cervical discs causing cervical stenosis, bone spurs, nerve damage in her neck and multiple craniocervical instability diagnoses (suspected since age 25, first diagnosed ages 28 and 29, surgically unfixed and left to worsen).
+Emily had tethered cord syndrome that was neglected by medical providers since her birth, which progressively worsened over decades to cause scoliosis (diagnosed since age 12 but untreated), a lumbar herniation (suspected since age 26, diagnosed age 29 but left surgically unfixed), and multiple herniated cervical discs causing cervical stenosis, bone spurs, nerve damage in her neck and multiple craniocervical instability diagnoses (suspected since age 25, first diagnosed ages 28 and 29, surgically unfixed and left to worsen).
+Plus causing and worsening intracranial hypertension leading to decreased cerebral spinal fluid to her brain and reoccurring cerebral spinal fluid leaks via dural blebs bursting to alleviate head pressure; resulting damage to the pituitary gland in her brain; and bilateral STING (styloid induced neuropathy of the glossopharygneal nerve) — all diagnosed age 34 finally.

-In brief, how tethered cord syndrome is presenting in Emily is that her filum is too thick and has attached itself to her sacral spine, causing tremendous neuroinflammation that has progressively destabilized every region of her spine.
+In brief, how tethered cord syndrome presented in Emily is that her filum was too thick and attached itself to her sacral spine, causing tremendous neuroinflammation that progressively destabilized every region of her spine.
 Tethered cord can be caught and fixed as early as two to four months old.
 When not caught, tethered cord worsens late in childhood and before/during puberty (which is an immune event), which is why surgeons recommend surgically fixing it before, during or after puberty to avoid escalating damage permanent by adulthood.

 These spinal issues developed because Emily was born with hypermobile Ehlers Danlos Syndrome (hEDS), a connective tissue disorder that she was finally diagnosed with in 2017 that makes her body vulnerable.
 The only common type of EDS is hEDS, at an updated population prevalence of 1 in 500.
 It's the only EDS type clinically diagnosed as it lacks a known genetic indicator.
 Mayo Rochester diagnosed Emily with hEDS, and an Atlanta-area biogeneticist specializing in EDS and Mitochondrial Diseases and Dysfunctions confirmed Emily's hEDS diagnosis.